Relapse Prevention Strategies

 Learning how to manage stress is a big part of our relapse prevention program.
 Some people find that talking to a friend or attending a group therapy session relieves stress.
 For others, it includes keeping busy and staying active.
 Stress relief can begin during treatment, especially if clients have access to recreational activities like gardening, yoga therapy, outdoor activities, social activities, and exercise like what we offer at Silver Pines.

 Relapse Prevention Tips for Social Settings

-In substance abuse treatment, clients learn how to steer clear of peer pressure.
-They also learn how to say no to temptations in social settings, which many people find to be the toughest of all.
+Part of our relapse prevention program involves relapse prevention therapy which includes teaching clients how to avoid peer pressure.
+They also learn how to say no to temptations in social settings, which many people find the toughest of all.
 In a group setting, clients can practice the responses they’ll use when others offer them drugs or alcohol in the future.
-This might sound simple, but just saying the words out loud can give individuals the confidence they need moving forward.
+This might sound simple, but just saying the words out loud can give individuals the confidence to move forward.

 Even after successfully completing a residential treatment program, relapse can only be prevented by understanding your triggers.
 The part of the brain that addiction affects is responsible for many different thought processes including: